No products in the cart.

-A Step-By-Step Guide to Walking After Brain Injury: Exercises & Rehabilitation Methods
+A Detailed Guide to Walking After Brain Injury: Exercises & Rehabilitation Methods

 physiotherapist helping woman with rehab exercises to walk again

 • Balance problems.
-Between 30% and 65% of traumatic brain injury survivors struggle with balance issues.
-These can stem from a range of issues including muscle weakness, inner ear damage, and damage to the cerebellum, which plays a role in maintaining balance.
+Between 30% and 65% of traumatic brain injury survivors struggle with their sitting or standing balance.
+These difficulties can stem from a range of issues, including muscle weakness, inner ear damage, and damage to the cerebellum, one of the brain areas responsible for maintaining balance.

-With such a variety of different causes of poor gait after brain injury, it’s important for brain injury survivors to work closely with their therapists to diagnose and rehabilitate their walking abilities.
+With such a variety of causes for poor gait after brain injury, it is important for brain injury survivors to work closely with their physical therapists to diagnose and rehabilitate their walking abilities.

 How Can I Train My Brain to Walk Again?